-M62 drivers urged to think carefully before travelling on motorway tonight
+M62 drivers urged to think carefully before travelling on motorway

-Highways England has urged drivers to travel on the M62 only if absolutely necessary tonight.
+Highways England urged drivers to travel on the M62 only if absolutely necessary on Wednesday.

 Treacherous weather conditions have led to delays and breakdowns on the motorway - and there is no end in sight.